sphinx-gallery/sphinx-gallery/examples/sin_func/README.txt

 The sin function
 ----------------

-Specific examples for the sin function.
-Saved in the examples directory in a subfolder.
+Examples using the sin function.